msimonborg/lazy_record/README.md

 Whatever.where party_value: -> { num * 2 }
 # => #<WhateverRelation [#<Whatever party_value: 12, sleepy_value: 12>]>
 ```
-Use `lr_method` for an alternative API for defining short instance methods using lambda syntax.
+Use `lazy_method` for an alternative API for defining short instance methods using lambda syntax.

-`lr_method` and `lr_scope` work identically except the former is for instance methods and evaluates `self` in the instance scope, while the latter defines class methods and `self` is evaluated in the class scope.
+`lazy_method` and `lr_scope` work identically except the former is for instance methods and evaluates `self` in the instance scope, while the latter defines class methods and `self` is evaluated in the class scope.

 ```ruby
 class Whatever < LazyRecord::Base